shahcompbio/scgenome-deprecated/README.md

 The following code will load haplotype allele tables for `SC-1939` from a local cache.
 Note that to load from a server storage simply replace `local_cache_directory` with the storage directory (eg `/work/shah/tantalus/`).

-> note that loading SNV data can be memory intensive
+> Note that loading SNV data can be memory intensive

 ```
 import os